cloud-security-research/sgx-kms/README.md

 ## SGX Enabled OpenStack Barbican Key Management System

-This software is a research proof of concept and not intended for production use
+This software is a research proof of concept and not tested for production use

 ## Create Barbican Enclave Installer

+**IMPORTANT: This project is tested with Ubuntu version 16.04.
+Please make sure to have Intel(R) SGX SDK version 1.8 or 1.9 installed and tested before proceeding.

+** IMPORTANT: Please register with Intel(R) IAS service and obtain your own SPID.
+You will need the SPID, the self signed client certificate and private key for a successful deployment of the SGX Barbican Server.

-**IMPORTANT: First generate and copy an Intel(R) SGX enclave signing/private key into BarbiE/isv_enclave/isv_enclave_private.pem
+**IMPORTANT: Generate and copy an Intel(R) SGX enclave signing/private key into BarbiE/isv_enclave/isv_enclave_private.pem. optionally you can copy the isv_enclave_private.pem from SGX SDK sample programs.

-Go to intel-sgx/source/SGX-Barbican/

-Run
+**IMPORTANT: please install libjsoncpp-dev is not already installed

+Execute this

 ```
    sudo ./makeself_installer.sh
 ```

-It will create **BarbiE.bz2.run** binary
+This will build the Barbican Enclave and will also create **BarbiE.bz2.run** installer binary

 ## Barbican Enclave Installation